-With a soon-to-be 3 year-old son and a full-time job as a solution architect and team leader of a group of developers, I quickly realized that finishing my degree online was the only realistic solution.
+With a soon-to-be 3-year-old son and a full-time job as a solution architect and team leader of a group of developers, I quickly realized that finishing my degree online was the only realistic solution.
 I had previously shied away from online programs, thinking the quality of the materials and instruction would be subpar compared to ground schools.
 However, as I researched online programs, I found that certain options offer the same curriculum and instructors as the ground schools but with the advantage of being refined for better online consumption.

 3. Check out rankings.

 You can gather information from sources like U.S. News and World Report and ask colleagues and friends about their experiences.
-And while rankings can provide insight into the quality and prestige of the degree, I found the selection and variety of programs from which to choose was incredibly important.
+And while rankings can provide insight into the quality and prestige of the degree, I found the selection and variety of programs from which to choose were incredibly important.
 I also learned that, for some schools, there is no distinction between online and on the ground - not only do they offer the same coursework, but the same degree.

 For me, my degree will serve as a launching pad.
 My classes are already making a significant impact on both my personal and professional life.
-I am learning helpful new tools and approaches that are helping me success at my current job - which serves as a great reminder of why I'm on this journey in the first place.
+I am learning helpful new tools and approaches that are helping me succeed at my current job - which serves as a great reminder of why I'm on this journey in the first place.
 While the decision to head back to school is certainly not to be taken lightly, I recommend setting aside a few personal projects and going for it.

-Anthony Bothwell lives in the Sacramento area with his wife and 2 year-old son.
-He is currently earning his degree in Graphic Information Technology at Arizona State University Online while working full time as a Team Lead and Solution Architect.
+Anthony Bothwell lives in the Sacramento area with his wife and 2-year-old son.
+He is currently earning his degree in graphic information technology at Arizona State University Online while working full time as a team lead and solution architect.